Google Cloud Platform

 Connect to Google Cloud Platform to see all your Google Compute Engine (GCE) hosts in Datadog.
 You can see your hosts in the infrastructure overview in Datadog and sort through them, since Datadog automatically tags them with GCE host tags and any GCE labels you may have added.

-Datadog's GCP integration is built to collect ALL metrics from Google Cloud Logging
+Datadog's GCP integration is built to collect all Google Cloud metrics

 .
 Datadog strives to continually update the docs to show every sub-integration, but cloud services rapidly release new metrics and services so the list of integrations are sometimes lagging.